gtluu/timsconvert/README.md

 --mode                    Choose whether to export spectra in "raw", "centroid", or "profile" formats.
 Deafults to
                           "centroid".
 --ms2_only                Boolean flag that specifies only MS2 spectra should be converted.
+--exclude_mobility        Boolean flag used to exclude trapped ion mobility spectrometry data from exported data.
+                          Precursor ion mobility information is still exported.
+Recommended when exporting in profile mode due to file size.
+--profile_bins            Number of bins used to bin data when converting in profile mode.
+A value of 0 indicates no
+                          binning is performed.
+Defaults to 0.
 --encoding                Choose encoding for binary arrays.
 32-bit ("32") or 64-bit ("64").
 Defaults to 64-bit.
 --maldi_output_file       For MALDI dried droplet data, whether individual scans should be placed in
                           individual files ("individual") or all into a single file ("combined").